theADAMJR/sixpg-dashboard/README.md

 ---

 ## Further Notes
-- **Channels and roles are publically available through the API**
-  - Used to provide more user-friendly select options
-  - This is to also to avoid rate limiting
 - **Everything within the /src folder is public**
   - Keep the API, Server, and bot isolated to avoid extra bundle size, or your bot tokens being bundled on the client side (not good)
   - Just avoid associating any tokens or secrets with the webapp itself
   - This also applies to the bot
 - **If renaming config files, make sure to .gitignore them**
- - This is done by default, but I've made this mistake many times
+ - This is done by default

 ---